 Right to a Healthy Environment

-Since 1972, the right to a healthy environment has gained global recognition faster than any other human right – including water, food or health.
-From Norway to Nicaragua, more than 100 countries now legally recognize their citizens’ right to live in a healthy environment.
-So why doesn't Canada?
+In the last 50 years, the right to a healthy environment has gained recognition around the world faster than any other human right.
+More than 110 countries now recognize their citizens’ right to a healthy environment.

-Take two minutes to see how the right to a healthy environment helped one community in Brazil, and could do the same for another one in Canada, in A Tale of Two Valleys.
+Watch our A Tale of Two Valleys video to see how the right to a healthy environment helped one community in Brazil, and could do the same for another in Canada.

 Blogs | Media releases | Reports

 Rejection of Sydney tar ponds class action clear example of why we need laws that recognize and protect our right to a healthy environment.

 Almost two years after a Shell Canada refinery released a toxic soup of chemicals into the air around its refinery in Sarnia’s “Chemical Valley,” Ontario's Ministry of Environment and Climate Change has laid a charge against the company.